Faithlife/styled-ui/catalog/modal/variations-v6.md

+For the next major version of Styled-UI, the Modal component has been rebuilt to use styled-system primitives.

+You can opt-in to the new API now by importing `{ Modal } from @faithlife/styled-ui/v6`

+When v6 is released, the `/v6` entrypoint will continue to be supported with a deprecation warning until v7 is released.

 ## Possible polyfill requirements

 This component assumes the availability of the following APIs, which may require polyfills in your application: